adambiltcliffe/codex/readme.md

 # Tests to write

+Checking players' specs when starting game
-Correctly report gaining 0 gold from workers in upkeep Requirement for tech buildings to play units
+Starting with right cards in codex, command zone and deck Correctly report gaining 0 gold from workers in upkeep Requirement for tech buildings to play units
 Blademaster: other units have swift strike